10 Days Morocco Tour from Fes

 Day 2: Fes Sightseeing with a Local Guide

-Start your exciting 10 days Morocco tour from Fes with a delicious breakfast in your very own private riad.
+Start your exciting 10 days Morocco tour from Fes with a delicious breakfast in your amazing riad.
 Our adventure begins in the modern quarter of the city, as we approach the royal palace and the Jewish quarter known as the Mellah.

 Continuing on, we will reach a lookout point that offers panoramic views of the city, where the southern tower and various mosques create a captivating scene.
 On foot, we will wander the intricate alleys of the Old Town, a UNESCO World Heritage Site.
 Amidst the labyrinthine streets, once occupied by potters, dyers, and more, you will be transported back in time as the lively atmosphere reflects centuries past.
 You will really feel the medieval essence of the city, where time seems to have stopped.
 The day concludes with dinner and a comfortable overnight stay in a charming riad.